 You can also find newly-designed and professional-looking infographics from submitinfographics.com:

-Many marketers who spend lots of money to create fresh infographics don’t know how to push the resulting graphics to the right audience.
+Many marketers who spend lots of money to create fresh infographics don’t know how to push the resulting graphics to the right audience and use them for an exercise in link building.

 That’s where you come in.
-Help them promote it and get some of the traffic, links and authority for yourself.
+Help them promote it and get some of the traffic, link profile and authority for yourself.
 Zig Ziglar said it best:

 You can get more infographics that you can curate from: